ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 Value Relationships
 -------------------

-ClarityNLP can associate queries and values expressed in many different formats:
+The value extractor can associate queries and values expressed in many different
+formats:

 =================================  ==========================================================
 Format                             Example